westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 </center>

 :::caution
-The help output of the commands below uses the term LBA.
-In this context, the term LBA refers to a 512 bytes sector size regardless of the logical and physical block size of the disk.
+The help output of the commands below uses the term "LBA".
+In this context, "LBA" refers to a 512-byte sector size regardless of the logical and physical block size of the disk.
 :::

 ### sg_rep_zone

-Executing the command with the `--help` option gives a simple usage explanation.
+Running the command `sg_rep_zone` with the `--help` option returns a simple usage explanation.

 ```plaintext
 # sg_rep_zones --help